icevelez/core.js/README.md

 ---

-## Contact
+## 📇 Contact

 ```
 Email Address: icevelezdev@gmail.com
 ```

-Hey! you made it this far in the documentation.
+Hey! you made it this far.
 Thank you for reading everything!